'No country will be spared' from effects of climate change, Biden administration reports detail - KTVZ

 “These analyses will serve as a foundation for critical work on climate and security moving forward,” a senior administration official told reporters during a call Wednesday evening, on the condition of not being named.
 “It’s important to flag that these analyses reinforce the President’s commitment to the United States making evidence-based decisions, guided by the best available science and data.”

-Among the reports, which were not publicly released ahead of publication, the administration details how climate change is driving migration, the first time the US government is officially recognizing the link between climate change and migration.
+Among the reports, which were released later Thursday morning, the administration details how climate change is driving migration, the first time the US government is officially recognizing the link between climate change and migration.

 It “identifies migration as an important form of adaptation to the impact of climate change, and in some cases an essential response to climate threat,” the official explained.